Ethiopia's economy struggles as war reignites in Tigray | Business

 Inside Tigray, millions of residents are still largely cut off from the world.
 Communications and banking services are severed, and their restoration has been a key demand in mediation efforts.

-An agricultural survey conducted in several accessible parts of Tigray last month by Mekele University personnel, shared with The Associated Press, found many crops were failing because of the lack of fertilizer.
-Even traveling had become "tiresome" because of the lack of fuel, the survey said.
+An agricultural survey conducted in several accessible parts of Tigray last month by Mekele University personnel, shared with The Associated Press, found many crops were failing because of the lack of fertiliser.
+Even travelling had become "tiresome" because of the lack of fuel, the survey said.

 Other shortages are deadly.
 In an email to the AP, the head of the Tigray health bureau said vaccines for children ran out more than a year ago, and women don't have family planning supplies.
 Humanitarian deliveries have stopped because of the renewed fighting.